-Ossabaw Island Writers’ Retreat is happy to announce the opening of applications for our three-day weekend retreat, The 2022 Weekend Writer’s Bash.
-Held November 04-06, 2022, the retreat will feature workshops and seminars led by our nationally recognized faculty, visiting agents and publishers, and evening readings by faculty and participants.
+Ossabaw Island Writers’ Retreat is happy to announce the opening of applications for our three-day weekend retreat, The 2023 Weekend Writer’s Bash.
+Held October 27-29, 2023, the retreat will feature workshops and seminars led by our nationally recognized faculty, independent publishers, and evening readings by faculty and participants.

 Saturday Craft and Seminar Workshops: